Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Finite-Time Two-Timescale Set and Center Manifold - Procedure

-In the QR method, a segment by segment approach is also used \cite{Dieci}.
-For the $k^{th}$-segment, after the transition matrix is computed as described in the previous paragraph, the $Q_{k-1}$ matrix associated with the state at the end of the previous segment is propagated by the transition matrix to the end of the $k^{th}$-segment and the $Q_kR_k$ factorization of the resulting matrix is obtained, as summarized by
+In the QR method, a segmented approach is also used \cite{Dieci}.
+For the $k^{th}$ segment, after the transition matrix is computed as described in the previous paragraph, the $Q_{k-1}$ matrix associated with the state at the end of the previous segment is propagated by the transition matrix to the end of the $k^{th}$ segment and the $Q_kR_k$ factorization of the resulting matrix is obtained, as summarized by

 This sequence of operations for $k=1,\dots,N$ must be initialized by prescribing $Q_o$; typically the identity matrix is used \cite{Dieci,Geist}.
 It then follows that